rancher/tf-rancher-up/recipes/downstream/gcp/GKE/README.md

   - Update the required variables:
     - Add the Rancher server URL as well an API token.
 The API token can be obtained by navigating through the Rancher UI -> Profile Icon -> Account and API Keys.

+Available GKE Kubernetes versions can be found at: https://cloud.google.com/kubernetes-engine/docs/release-notes

 Execute the below commands to start deployment.

 ```bash